 However, even as we reviewed the bread, we continued to hear from customers via comments, emails, and social media posts telling us they still couldn’t find it.
 What’s more, when customers contacted Aldi, they got mixed messages about the bread: some customers reported being told that stores weren’t carrying it … even after we’d seen and purchased it ourselves.

-In addition, while we saw the bread in October on our local store’s shelves as a Regular Buy — and there is a price sign indicating the bread is a Regular Buy product — the bread has been sold out since then.
+In addition, while we saw the bread in October on our local store’s shelves as a Regular Buy — and there was a price sign indicating the bread is a Regular Buy product — the bread disappeared, again, not long after.

-One, there doesn’t appear to be any pattern to stores getting the zero net carbs bread versus those not getting it.
-In our relatively large metro area (St. Louis, Missouri), some of our stores have it, while other stores don’t even have a sign for it.
-It’s not clear to us how stores are chosen to get the stuff.
+One, there didn’t appear to be any pattern to stores getting the zero net carbs bread versus those not getting it.
+In our relatively large metro area (St. Louis, Missouri), some of our stores had it, while other stores don’t even have a sign for it.
+It wasn’t clear to us how stores are chosen to get the stuff.

-Two, there seems to be a disconnect between Aldi customer service and what’s going on in stores.
-Aldi customer service is reporting a situation different from what’s going on in the stores, which in our experience doesn’t usually happen.
-It appears to be happening here.
+Two, there seemed to be a disconnect between Aldi customer service and what’s going on in stores.
+Aldi customer service reported a situation different from what’s going on in the stores, which in our experience doesn’t usually happen.

 Case in point: we reached out directly to Aldi to ask about the first point above — namely, if there was a pattern to stores that received the bread.
 (We made a point to identify ourselves as bloggers for Aldi Reviewer.)
 Here’s the response we got: